stevglobal/html-project/README.md

-✅ Updated README.md for HTML Project
-- GitHub for remote hosting

-> No CSS or JavaScript included — this is a pure# My First HTML Project
+This is  My First HTML Project

 Welcome to my first web project, built entirely using **HTML**.
 This is a beginner-friendly static web page designed to showcase the foundational structure of a website using semantic HTML tags.